rsdickerson/stuff-tracker/KEYSET_PAGINATION_IMPLEMENTATION.md

-# Keyset Pagination Implementation Complete
+# Keyset Pagination Implementation ✅ COMPLETE

 ## Summary

-Keyset pagination has been successfully configured for the StuffTracker GraphQL API using Hot Chocolate v15's `AddDbContextCursorPagingProvider()`.
+Keyset pagination has been successfully implemented and verified in the StuffTracker GraphQL API using Hot Chocolate v15's `AddDbContextCursorPagingProvider()`.
+All queries now use efficient WHERE clause comparisons instead of OFFSET for pagination.

 ## Changes Made